Here Comes the Indian

-Here Comes the Indian is the first album by the American experimental pop band Animal Collective under that name, released June 17, 2003 on Paw Tracks.
-It is the first release by the group on which all four members perform together: Avey Tare (David Portner), Panda Bear (Noah Lennox), Geologist (Brian Weitz), and Deakin (Josh Dibb).
-Three earlier albums released by various combinations of these musicians were not billed as Animal Collective until later; the 2003 album is now considered the band's fourth.
+Here Comes the Indian, later reissued as Ark, is the first album by the American experimental pop band Animal Collective under that name, which released June 17, 2003 on Paw Tracks.
+It is the first release by the group on which all four members—Avey Tare (David Portner), Panda Bear (Noah Lennox), Geologist (Brian Weitz), and Deakin (Josh Dibb)—perform together.
+Three earlier albums released by various combinations of these musicians were not billed as Animal Collective until later, however the 2003 album is now considered the band's fourth.

-In 2020, the band renamed the album Ark because they felt the first title objectified Native Americans.

 Reception

 Reviewing Here Comes the Indian for Stylus Magazine, Ed Howard afforded the album favorable comparisons to Boredoms' Super æ and Vision Creation Newsun.
 The Rolling Stone Album Guide described the album as more "claustrophobic" than earlier releases by Animal Collective.
 Uncut's reviewer compared the band to the Residents, "whose absurdist humour the AC also shares".

 2020 reissue

 On July 2, 2020, following a reissue of the band's discography on Bandcamp, the group announced that the album's title would be changed to Ark, explaining that "having the word 'Indian' in [their] record title sends the wrong message by objectifying the American Indian people."
 As the band has "drawn countless inspiration [sic] from Indigenous people in America and around the world", they will also be donating a portion of the royalties from the album to Seeding Sovereignty, an indigenous rights and environmental justice charity.

+"Ark" is a reference to the title that was given to an early mix of the album that leaked on to the internet, which was also originally then called "Ark".
+In this incomplete version of the record, most of the vocals had not yet been added, the guitar was more prominent, and the track order was different, with different transitions between songs.